-How Assessment is Used
+How Assessment is Used - Classroom Assessment Strategies

-3. Teacher and student uses of assessment are frequent and integrated into the teaching/learning process.
-The assessment results are the basis for (a) measurement of each student's progress toward schoolwide learner outcomes, (b) regular evaluation, modification, and improvement of curriculum and instructional approaches, and (c) allocation of resources.
+4. Teacher and student uses of assessment are frequent and integrated into the learning/teaching process.
+The assessment results are the basis for (a) measurement of each student's progress toward the schoolwide learner outcomes and academic standards; and (b) regular evaluation, modification, and improvement of curriculum and instructional approaches to support the educational progress of every student.